 One dead, others injured in shooting during Kansas City Super Bowl parade

-Police have taken two people into custody for investigation after a shooting during a parade for the Kansas City Chiefs.
+Police have taken three people into custody for investigation after a shooting during a parade for the Kansas City Chiefs.

-A parade in the United States to celebrate the Kansas City Chiefs’ Super Bowl victory has been interrupted by gunfire, with local police declaring that one person has been killed and others critically injured.
+A parade in the United States to celebrate the Kansas City Chiefs’ Super Bowl victory has been interrupted by gunfire, with local police declaring one person killed out of a total of 22 injured.

-At a press conference in the hours after the shooting, Police Chief Stacey Graves confirmed the death, though she underscored that her department is still gathering information on the “number and status of victims”.
-She estimated that there were 10 to 15 people injured.
+At a press conference in the hours after the shooting, Stacey Graves, the police chief for Kansas City, Missouri, confirmed the death and described where the shooting occurred.

 Keep readinglist of 3 items